royxss/Project_Risk_Assessment_Deploy/README.md

 # Business Problem
-Our fictional client PeerLoan is a peer to peer lending company.
+Client PeerLoan is a peer to peer lending company.
 PeerLoan is modernizing how they handle risk assessment.
 They want to use machine learning to predict which loan holders have a high risk of being late on loan payments in the next quarter.

+# Proposed Solution
+Deploy a model for predicting when loan holders will be late on their loan payment.
+Also, provide a REST API so other applications can submit a POST request and receive back prediction results.

 # Requirement 1: Deploy the Basic Model